plandex-ai/plandex/README.md

 plandex new
 ```

-☁️ If you're using Plandex Cloud, you'll be prompted at this point to start a trial.
+*Note: if you're using Plandex Cloud, you'll be prompted at this point to start a trial.*

 Load any relevant files, directories, directory layouts, urls, or images **into the LLM's context** with `plandex load`.